Founded by childhood best friends Brian Justine & Jason Hutton

 Justine recalls: “We ended up with 98 players at our first camp.
 Alex Perez was the first to ever enroll.
 For that, we awarded him a signed Derek Jeter ball.
 We paid almost the entire loan back by the end of our first year in business, nearly ten years ahead of schedule.
 Kids were learning.
 Our best friends were on staff.
 Major leaguers were coming out to visit every week.
 We had 200 kids at one of our camps!
 It was a dream come true!”

-Now, 20 years and over 10,000 participants later, and a new home at Lake Catherine in Palm Beach Gardens.
+Now, 20 years and over 15,000 participants later, and a new home at Lake Catherine in Palm Beach Gardens.
 The Tommy Hutton Baseball Academy continues to be a place where young players of all ages and abilities can learn and fall in love with the game.
 Hutton has moved on, but Justine remains as the camps general manager.
 Frank Torre, an original THBA staff member and Justine’s elementary school best friend, has served as a coach, director and guest instructor throughout the camps history.
 Justine, Hutton and Torre all played high school baseball locally and were summer teammates on Kevin O’Sullivan’s American Legion teams.

 And of course, the two dads who made it all happen are still involved.
 Tommy Hutton, now retired, makes regular appearances at the THBA while his golfing buddy, Chef Jerry Justine, continues to grill his world famous hot dogs for the camp each week.
 The Tommy Hutton Baseball Academy is a true American entrepreneurial success story founded on family values, friendship and baseball!